alirezasoroushe/faa-fault-classifier/README.md

 > This directly accelerates the transition from legacy maintenance logs to a fully data-driven, predictive fleet management system.

 ---
+*Dataset is intentionally constrained to 726 records as a proof-of-concept pipeline demonstration.
+The architecture is designed to scale: replacing the FAA SDRS sample with a full enterprise maintenance database would significantly improve model performance.*

+---
 ## 👨‍💻 Author
 Alireza Sorousheh
 ---